eddiemachado/ChimpTrade/README.md

-# chimptrade
+# Chimp Trade
- A browser extension to help you trade crypto
+ A browser extension to help you trade crypto.